Showing posts with label Slow-Cooked Barbecue Ribs. Show all posts

 You'll find both of these delicious recipes below

-On Saturday we made these slow-smoked pork ribs for the crowd.
-We picked out two racks of nice side spare ribs.
+On Saturday, we made these slow-smoked pork ribs for the crowd.
+We picked out two racks of nice spare ribs.
 We then removed the silver skin from the backside of the ribs.
 Bobby and I seasoned the ribs with a combination of Penzeys Galena Street Rib & Chicken Rub and Carolina Seasoning Rub Some Butt.

 Slow Smoked Pork Ribs